-The Wife Upstairs by Rachel Hawkins, A re-imagining of Jane Eyre as a mystery-thriller set in modern-day Alabama.
+Book review and synopsis for The Wife Upstairs by Rachel Hawkins, a re-imagining of Jane Eyre as a mystery-thriller set in modern-day Alabama.

 The Wife Upstairs is a reimagining of Jane Eyre as a modern-day Southern Gothic mystery novel set in Alabama.
 In Hawkin's retelling, Jane is a struggling and cynical former foster kid who meets the handsome and wealth Eddie Rochester.
 But Jane's fairy-tale romance is complicated by details of Eddie's former wife, who disappeared only months ago.